Sophia Catsambis, Program Director and Full Professor

 Research areas: Demography.
 The demographer for the New York Times and founder of Social Explorer, an online data mapping tool for US Census and other Big Data, he works with large scale data and mapping over long time periods.
 He is currently engaged in an NSF-funded project on how interactive web visualizations are used.

-Joseph N. Cohen, Assistant Professor
+Joseph N. Cohen, Associate Professor

 Research areas: Consumerism, household finances, and the middle class.
 Using large surveys, his work explores consumer credit and economic inequality in the United States.
 His recent finding that middle class debt relates to necessary expenses for housing, healthcare and education rather than luxury spending has received extensive press coverage, including The Washington Post and Bloomberg News.

-Amy Hsin, Assistant Professor
+Amy Hsin, Associate Professor

 Research areas: Sociology of education, sociology of the family and demography.
 Her work appears in top tier journals, including Demography and Proceedings of the National Academy of Sciences.
 Her research uses large, national datasets of students and their families.
 Her work on the Asian advantage in education had intensive press coverage including the Economist, Washington Post, NPR and other outlets.
 Her work on maternal employment, parental time use and child outcomes received press coverage in the Washington Post and BYU Radio.
 She currently serves on the editorial board of Sociology of Education.